elg2605/netscan/readme.md

 ## Notes

-To scan large networks, you'll need to increase the number of open files for the user who runs netscan.
+* To scan large networks, you'll need to increase the number of open files for the user who runs netscan.
 150,000 works well for 10.0.0.0/16 networks (2^16 hosts).
 Experiment to find a suitable number of open files on your scanner system for your networks.
 Here's an example from __/etc/security/limits.conf__ that works well for /16 (or smaller) networks:

 ```bash
 user_name      soft    nofile      150000
 user_name      hard    nofile      150000
 ```

-The file __ips.txt__ should be a plain text file with one IP address per line. __It must contain one or more IP addresses.__ and should look something like this:
+* The file __ips.txt__ should be a plain text file with one IP address per line. __It must contain one or more IP addresses.__ and should look something like this:

 ```bash
 192.168.1.54
 192.168.1.98
 192.168.1.134
 ```
+netscan does not support CIDR notation.
+See __gen_ips.py__ as an example of how to generate IPs based on a CIDR prefix.

-The file __ports.txt__ should be a plain text file with one TCP port number per line. __It must contain one or more port numbers__ and should look something like this:
+* The file __ports.txt__ should be a plain text file with one TCP port number per line. __It must contain one or more port numbers__ and should look something like this:

 ```bash
 21